 Melbourne’s extensive metropolitan bus network services both the CBD and outer suburbs.
 Buses also connect with Melbourne's train and tram network making cross-suburban travel easy, with regular connections to the CBD, train stations, major shopping centres, and leisure and sporting venues.

 There’s no need to keep an eye on the time now that Night Network has arrived!
-The one-year Night Network trial includes 24-hour public transport on weekends, with all night metropolitan trains and trams, late night buses, and a 2am coach service to key regional centres.
+The Night Network runs on weekends, with all night metropolitan trains and trams, late night buses, and a coach service to key regional centres.

 For more information about the Night Network, click here.

 For a quick and easy guide on how to travel around Melbourne, use the PTV Journey Planner.
 The Journey Planner can be used online and there is also a free app to assist you with directions from one location to another.
-The Journey Planner can provide you with public transport route numbers, as well as the distance and time it will take you to reach your chosen destination.
-To plan your journey, click here.
+The Journey Planner can provide you with real time public transport departure information, route numbers, as well as the distance and time it will take you to reach your chosen destination.
+To plan your journey on public transport, click here.